Answers to Frequently Asked Questions (FAQ) Regarding Casio’s Environmental Activities.

 What is Casio doing to protect biodiversity?

-Based on the establishment of the Casio Group Biodiversity Guidelines in March 2011, Casio began specific activities related to the conservation of biodiversity.
+Based on the Casio Group Biodiversity Guidelines established in March 2011, Casio has launched the following specific activities related to the conservation of biodiversity:

 Disclosure of Environmental Information